workflows-sh/do-k8s-cdktf/README.md

 ## Demo

-You can try run and deploy the DigitalOcean Kubernetes workflow directly on our [Platform](CTO.ai).
+You can try run, configure, and deploy the DigitalOcean Kubernetes workflow directly on our [Platform](https://cto.ai/platform). kindly follow the steps below to get started 🚀

 ## Latest Version